Debug fears for fraud prevention

 Companies must realise that the benefits of fighting fraud far outweigh the fears.
-Engagement in an early fraud education process acts as a buffer, which could lead to fewer fraudulent losses.
+Engagement in an early fraud education process acts as a buffer, leading to fewer fraudulent losses.
 Procurement and payables professionals must implement efficient processes that address red flags and track — early and upfront — non-adherence to mandates.
 Below is a quick overview of best practices for engaging analytic tools and front-line staff to identify and prevent fraud.

-- Tone at the Top: Of course, top-level management must be committed to addressing fraud prevention.
+Of course, top-level management must be committed to addressing fraud prevention.
 However, it’s just as important for middle managers to adopt a zero-tolerance policy toward fraud.
 A lack of integrity can be contagious.
 If workers see their supervisors’ rubberstamping processes, it gives them little incentive to raise concerns when they find inconsistencies.

-- Segregation of duties: No one should be responsible for an entire accounting function.
+No one should be responsible for an entire accounting function.
 The individual who sets up a vendor or client shouldn’t be the same person who approves invoice payments.
 It’s vital to have multiple eyes on the process, especially in smaller organisations where segregation of accounting duties might be limited or non-existent.

-- Create a fraud-fighting culture: The very perception of detection helps prevent fraud.
+The very perception of detection helps prevent fraud.
 A fraud-prevention overview should be part of new employee orientation.
 Companies also should sign off on internal codes of ethics that outline the steps and procedures employees can take if they suspect fraud.
 Tips are consistently, and by far, the most common detection method.
 According to the Report to the Nations, tips detected more than 40 per cent of all cases.
-Publicise a hotline number both internally and externally for your vendors — one of your employees might even be seeking to collude with a client!
+Publicise a hotline number internally and externally for your vendors — one of your employees might even be seeking to collude with a client!

-- Training and process audits: Perform anti-fraud training for employees annually, at a minimum.
+Perform anti-fraud training for employees annually, at a minimum.
 Increase your anti-fraud training if you have a substantial number of new employees coming on board.
 Annual fraud awareness and detection training sends a clear message to employees about your organisation’s high standards and could deter fraudulent activity.

 Don’t let fear take control

 Our fraud examiners can assist you, don’t allow fear to paralyse you into inaction.
-Your business is at far greater risk for losses due to fraud than organisations who take advantage of fraud prevention tools to leverage their resources.
-The larger the organisation, the more complex and multi-faceted the governance and responsibility matrix for fraud detection should be.
+Your business is at far greater risk for losses due to fraud than organisations that take advantage of fraud prevention tools to leverage their resources.
+The larger the organisation, the more complex and multi-faceted the governance and responsibility matrix for fraud detection.
 Passive detection methods aren’t enough anymore.
-It’s been proven time and again that instilling proactive efforts to discover or reduce fraud will increase the bottom line and enhance a company’s reputation.[/vc_column_text]
+It’s been proven repeatedly that instilling proactive efforts to discover or reduce fraud will increase the bottom line and enhance a company’s reputation.

-The first section addresses risk management directly: proper third-party due diligence and critical background screening take center stage for this game plan.
+The first section addresses risk management directly: proper third-party due diligence and critical background screening take centre stage for this game plan.
 Section two tackles bribery and corruption, with tried-and-true measures you can implement to stay better protected and in compliance with strict laws and regulations.